-But it’s really the polyphenols in tea that make it so good for your heart and blood pressure.
-True tea includes black and green tea, as well as white, yellow, and oolong teas.
+But the polyphenols in tea make it so good for your heart and blood pressure.
+True tea includes black and green tea and white, yellow, and oolong teas.
 They all come from the Camellia sinensis plant.
 Green tea tends to get all of the glory, but really, all of these teas are good for you.
-They simply differ in the way the plant is grown and how the leaves are processed.
+They simply differ in how the plant is grown and how the leaves are processed.

 - They all have polyphenol antioxidants.
 However, green tea has more epigallocatechin-3-gallate (EGCG), whereas black tea is a rich source of theaflavins.

-- They all have L-theanine, a compound that brings about a relaxed, but alert state.
+- They all have L-theanine, a compound that brings about a relaxed but mentally alert state.

 - Black tea is highest in caffeine, whereas green tea and the other true teas tend to be lower.

-- Studies show drinking about two cups of either green or black tea each day can lower your blood pressure.
+- Studies show that drinking about two cups of green or black tea daily can lower your blood pressure.